 First off, it really is essential to have a reliable YouTube upload schedule.
 If you can reliably upload videos every, say, Wednesday and Saturday (that’s my upload schedule, by the way), you should see consistent growth.

-A channel that can upload videos every single day (that meet an acceptable standard of quality and are at least ten minutes long) will see impressive growth.
+A channel that can upload videos daily (that meet an acceptable standard of quality and are at least ten minutes long) will see impressive growth.
 Doing this alone will lead to burnout, however, so it is not required.

 There are obvious risks to your health with this approach.
 If you’re getting stressed, losing sleep, running out of ideas, or sacrificing other aspects of your personal and professional life, it’s not worth it.